 DEI initiatives have evolved over time, but there is still a lot of work to be done.
 A company can do all it wants to support diversity, but unless equity and inclusion are also treated with respect, the diverse perspectives they seek are never going to stick around.

-Since there have been so many conversations about fair treatment and how DEI initiatives can feasibly work, there are a few extra steps that can deepen our understanding of these programs.
+Since there have been so many conversations about fair treatment and how DEI initiatives can feasibly work, here are a couple of extra steps to deepen your understanding of DEI programs.

 Belonging

-Here at MentorcliQ, we’ve spoken about the importance of Belonging in relation to DEI programs a few times!
-Ultimately, Belonging is the end goal of Diversity, Equity, and Inclusion when all three work together.
-An employee who experiences all three in their workplace should hopefully feel a sense of belonging.
+Here at MentorcliQ, we often speak about the importance of belonging in relation to DEI practices!
+Ultimately, belonging is the end goal of Diversity, Equity, and Inclusion.
+When all three work seamlessly together, employees should hopefully feel a sense of belonging.

-Use Belonging alongside the other DEI principles to create four pillars your organization is built around to build a culture of respect, trust, and support.
-By using all four in harmony, your workforce should be able to approach any problem or task with diverse perspectives and experiences to help them reach a solution.
+Incorporate belonging as a fourth pillar alongside diversity, equity, and inclusion to help build a culture rooted in respect, trust, and support.
+By using all four in harmony, your workforce should be able to approach any problem or task with diverse perspectives and experiences, to find an effective solution.

 Justice

-We are also beginning to see the concept of Justice being included in discussions around DEI frameworks.
-Many DEI programs are unfortunately set up to fail.
-Due to systematic issues, those in charge of DEI efforts within their company may often find that they face resistance and a lack of resources waiting for them when trying to make changes, or even simply struggle with the workload required of them on top of their usual task assignment.
-Any DEI commitments simply tail off and the company is left with the same issues they faced before.
+We are also beginning to see the concept of justice being included in discussions around DEI frameworks.
+Unfortunately, many DEI programs are set up to fail.
+Due to systematic issues, those in charge of DEI efforts within their company may find that they face resistance and a lack of resources waiting for them when trying to make changes, or struggle with the workload required on top of their usual task assignment.
+Any DEI commitments simply tail off, and the company is left with the same issues it faced before.

 So, how can we change this?
-Through Justice; targeted effort to bring about lasting systematic change in the business as a whole.
+Through justice, in the form of a targeted effort to bring about lasting systematic change in the business as a whole.

 In an article examining DEIJ, Mia Henry writes: